-UGC NET May 2021 ( December 2020 Cycle): The University Grants Commission (UGC) has entrusted the responsibility of conducting UGC-NET to NTA.
-UGC-NET is a test to determine the eligibility of Indian nationals for ‘Assistant Professor’ and ‘Junior Research Fellowship and Assistant Professor’ in Indian universities and colleges.
+UGC NET June 2021 & December 2020: The University Grants Commission (UGC) has entrusted the responsibility of conducting UGC-NET to NTA.
+UGC-NET is a test to determine the eligibility of Indian nationals for ‘Assistant Professor’ and ‘Junior Research Fellowship in Indian universities and colleges.

 Selection of candidates for the following Fellowships of the Ministry of Social Justice and Empowerment/ Minority Affair shall also be made on the basis of UGC NET from the cycle of June 2020 onwards:

 - National Fellowship for Scheduled Students

 - Maulana Azad National Fellowship for Minority candidates

 UGC NET June 2021 & December 2020 shall be conducted in 81 subjects at selected cities spread across the country.